askap-vast/vast-pipeline/README.md

 The webserver is independent of `runpipeline` and you can use the website while the pipeline commands are running.

 ## Production Deployment
 This section describes a simple deployment without using Docker containers, assuming serving the static files using [WhiteNoise](http://whitenoise.evans.io/en/stable/).
 It is possible serving the static files using other methods (e.g. Nginx).
-And in the future it is possible to upgrade the deployment stack using Docker container and Docjer compose (we foresee 3 main containers: Django, Dask and Traefik).
+And in the future it is possible to upgrade the deployment stack using Docker container and Docker compose (we foresee 3 main containers: Django, Dask and Traefik).
 We recommend in any case reading [Django deployment documentation](https://docs.djangoproject.com/en/3.1/howto/deployment/) for general knowledge.

 We assume deployment to a __UNIX server__.